 Hold Off on Your Hat (For a Bit)

 Similar to clay, warm hair is easily manipulated and sets as it cools.
 Wait a few minutes to put on your cap until heat-styled hair completely cools to help prevent extra-flat roots and kinked strands.
 But don’t pass on a hat altogether—not only do hats help keep body heat in, they shield hair from winter’s damaging, tangle-causing wind and cold.
 Just be sure to choose a style that isn’t too tight-fitting.
-(Running a dryer sheet along the inside of your hat can also help cut down on hair static.)
+(Running a dryer sheet along the inside of your hat or over your hair can also help cut down on hair static.)